 She is the CEO (since 2012) of Neocemod (Neuromodulation Center), Mexico City and Aguascalientes, Mexico, with experience treating patients with epilepsy, learning disorders, behavioral disorder, mood disorders, sleep disorders, TBI and CP.
 She has extensive experience in neurophysiology, EEG/qEEG/ERP interpretation.
 Also, she is an international consultant for Neurofeedback professionals and currently she combines clinical work, and research; which lead to study the effects of Neurofeedback in epilepsy for her PhD thesis.
 She continues received invitations to give lectures and workshops for ISNR, BFE, NRBS and SMNB (Mexican Neurofeedback society) and other international neurological and neurophysiology societies.

 Financial: Diana Martinez is the founder and owner of Boston NeuroDynamics.
 She is the CEO and medical director of NeoCemod.
+She has no relevant financial relationships with ineligible organizations.

 Non-financial: Diana Martinez has no relevant non-financial relationship to disclose.